pakin-s/airflow-astro/README.md

 Run Exchange and Revamp db composes.

 Create file name "airflow_settings.yaml" on your root, then config this.(you can add connection as many as you want)
+PS: AND A HUGE NOTE THAT IF CONTAINERS RUNNING IN THE SAME NETWORK THEY USE INTERNAL PORT TO COMMUNICATE, NOT EXTERNAL ONE.
 ```
 airflow:
   connections:
-    - conn_id:          # you call connection in dag using this
+    - conn_id:          # you call connection in dag using this, to see usage search "conn_id" in dag file
-      conn_type:        # connection type
+      conn_type:        # just search airflow conn_type or GPT can help you on this ;)
-      conn_host:        # if running in same network, container name is useable
+      conn_host:        # if running in same network, container name is USABLE here and I myself think that using container name is better that id
       conn_schema:      # db name (optional)
       conn_login:       # db user
       conn_password:    # db password
-      conn_port:        # db port (must be internal port)
+      conn_port:        # db port (must be internal port, and do not be confused with host, it's 2 diffrent thing!)

     - conn_id:
       conn_type: